Bibliothèque Nationale de France

 Bateau El Alamein

-Strung with terracotta pots of flowers, this deep-purple boat is a lovely spot on the Seine to sit amid tulips and enjoy live bands...
+Strung with terracotta pots of flowers, this deep-purple boat has a Seine-side terrace to sit amid tulips and enjoy live bands (flyers...

 opp 11 quai François Mauriac, 13e · interesting places nearby